 Civil litigation is a legal process in which two or more parties become involved in a noncriminal dispute.
 Civil cases do not involve criminal charges or penalties.
 Rather, a plaintiff is seeking monetary compensation or other damages from the defendant.
 Civil proceedings are similar to criminal proceedings, but the burden of proof is often less stringent.
-Attorneys in criminal cases must present evidence to prove their case to a jury or judge beyond a reasonable doubt.
+Palm Desert civil litigation attorneys in criminal cases must present evidence to prove their case to a jury or judge beyond a reasonable doubt.
 Lawyers in civil cases must simply present more compelling evidence than the opposing party.

-Civil courts handle a multitude of cases, but common lawsuits include personal injury, property disputes and breach of contract.
+Civil courts handle a multitude of cases, but common lawsuits include personal injury, real estate litigation and breach of contract.
 Whether you are the plaintiff or the defendant, you need to hire a civil litigation law attorney to help you file the correct documents and represent you in court if necessary.
 Read on for more information regarding the California civil litigation process:

 Types of Civil Court Cases